Here come pending home sales ...

-The National Association of Realtors will release data on pending home sales during June at 10 a.m.
-ET.
+At 10 a.m.
+ET, the National Association of Realtors will publish data on pending home sales during July.

-Economists forecast that pending sales rose 1.2% month-on-month, according to Bloomberg.
-They forecast that year-on-year, and not seasonally adjusted, sales rose 3%.
+Economists forecast that pending sales, which measure contract activity, rose 0.7% month-on-month, according to Bloomberg.
+Compared to the prior year, they forecast an increase by 2.2%, not seasonally adjusted.

-Pending sales are based on signed contracts for existing single-family homes, condos and coops, and are a leading indicator of the housing market.
+Last month’s report showed that prospective buyers were limited by the scarce number of homes at affordable prices.

-“Early indicators of housing activity suggest continued growth,” noted Bank of America Merrill Lynch economists on Wednesday.
+Mortgage demand peaked in June, and the uptick before then signals a strong pending-home sales print, according to Pantheon Macroeconomics’ Ian Shepherdson.
+That’s because mortgage applications lead pending sales, as prospective buyers shop finalise paperwork and house hunt.

 Business Insider Emails & Alerts